 If you're hoping to get pregnant, you might wonder about your fertility and whether you can improve it.
-Some factors might be beyond your control — such as medical issues that affect female fertility — but that isn't the end of the story.
-Your lifestyle choices can have some effect on your fertility, too.
+Some factors might be beyond your control, such as medical issues that affect the ability to conceive.
+But your lifestyle choices can have an effect on your fertility, too.

 Here's what you need to know to promote and protect your fertility.

 Female fertility is a woman's ability to conceive a biological child.
 You and your partner might question your fertility if you've been trying to get pregnant with frequent, unprotected sex for at least one year — or at least six months if you're older than 35 — with no success.